alessiomaffeis/vue-picture-input/README.md

 - **aspectButtonClass**: (string, optional) the class which will be applied to the 'Landscape/Portrait' button.
   Default value: 'btn btn-secondary button secondary'.
 - **zIndex**: (number, optional) The base z-index value.
 In case of issues with your layout, change *:zIndex="..."* to a value that suits you better.
 Default value: 10000.
+- **alertOnError**: (boolean, optional) Set *:alertOnError="false"* to disable displaying alerts on attemps to select file with wrong type or too big.
+Default value: true.
 - **customStrings**: (object, optional) use this to provide one or more custom strings (see the example above).
 Here are the available strings and their default values:

 ```js